 Although tariffs have declined worldwide, non-tariffs measures () persist and shape a growing share of modern trade policy instruments.

-According to the joint UNCTAD-Word Bank publication ”The Unforseen impact of non-tariff measures: Insights from a new database”, NTMs represent a total cost to trade of approximately 325 billion US$ (UNCTAD, 2019d).
+According to UNCTAD and Word Bank (2018), NTMs represent a total cost to trade of approximately US$325 billion.
 Today, a large number of NTMs are regulatory measures, while traditional trade policy instruments, such as quotas or trade defense measures, and also considered non-tariff barriers (NTBs), are now less frequent.
 Technical NTMs, such as ( ), which include standards or obligatory re-quirements on product characteristics or their related production methods, are the most used (which account for 41 per cent of all NTMs), followed by ( ) (35 per cent of all NTMs) (UNCTAD, 2019b).
 Some NTMs are also designed either to stimulate or restrict exports.

 TBT are widely used to regulate the trade flows of the vast majority of products.
 TBT affect more than 30 per cent of product lines and almost 70 per cent of world trade (figure 7).
 They refer to measures, such as, labelling, standards on technical specifcations and quality requirements, as well as all conformity-assessment measures.

 SPS are typically prevalent in agriculture and might include, inter alia, measures such as, restrictions to substances that ensure food safety and prevent dissemination of disease, requirements on packaging and labelling, conformity-assessment measures related to food safety, such as, certifcation, testing and quarantine.
-These measures affect almost 20 per cent of world trade and price control measures affect about 15 per cent of world trade.
-(Figures 7)
+These measures affect almost 20 per cent of world trade and price control measures affect about 15 per cent of world trade (figure 7).

-Notes: The frequency index is defined as the percentage of HS 6 digit lines covered and coverage ratio is defined as the percentage of trade affected.
+Notes: The frequency index is defined as the percentage of 6-digit lines of the Harmonized System covered, while coverage ratio is defined as the percentage of trade affected.

-For instance, agricultural (UNCTAD, 2019d).could be designed in a way that restrict trade and distort world agricultural markets.
-Such NTMs would evidently have a negative impact on food security (Target 2.b.) – indirect linkage.
+For instance, agricultural (UNCTAD, 2019e).could be designed in a way that restrict trade and distort world agricultural markets.
+Such NTMs would evidently have a negative impact on food security (SDG target 2.b) – indirect linkage.
 At the same time, governments can design requirements for plant-growth processes, food and feed processing, or TBT regulations on production processes.
-These measures should increase productivity and production, and help maintain ecosystems (Target 2.4) – direct linkage
+These measures should increase productivity and production, and help maintain ecosystems (SDG target 2.4) – direct linkage

 Statistics for NTMs are still incomplete.
-As of today, the TRAINS (Trade Analysis and Information System) (UNCTAD, 2019e) (World Bank, 2019b) database developed by UNCTAD in partnership with several regional and international organisations is the most complete collection of publicly available data on non-tariff measures at the detailed product level.
+As of today, the TRAINS database (UNCTAD, 2019e; World Bank, 2019b) database developed by UNCTAD in partnership with several regional and international organisations is the most complete collection of publicly available data on non-tariff measures at the detailed product level.
 In 2014, to improve data coverage, UNCTAD and the World Bank launched the “Top 25 Markets” project to collect NTMs data for countries that represent a significant share of world trade.
 Today, the TRAINS database includes NTMs information for 109 countries and covers 90 per cent of world trade (UNCTAD and World Bank, 2018).

 - According to WTO, for non-agricultural products the product coverage of tariff binding by developed country members was 100 per cent, while that of developing country members was around 73 per cent (WTO, 2019c).

 - is the average of effectively applied rates weighted by the product import shares corresponding to each partner country.
 Data are classified using the Harmonized System of trade at the six- or eight-digit level.
 Tariff line data were matched to Standard International Trade Classification (SITC) revision 3 codes to define commodity groups and import weights.
 To the extent possible, specific rates have been converted to their ad valorem equivalent rates and have been included in the calculation of weighted mean tariffs.
-Import weights were calculated using the United Nations Statistics Division’s Commodity Trade (Comtrade) database.
+Import weights were calculated using Comtrade database (United Nations, 2019).
 Effectively applied tariff rates at the six- and eight-digit product level are averaged for products in each commodity group.
 When the effectively applied rate is unavailable, the most favored nation rate is used instead.